-These stories begin after our family had experienced a form of homelessness.
+These stories begin after our family of six had experienced a form of homelessness.

 Faces of Jesus